teampheenix/StarCraft-Casting-Tool/README.md

 ![scct-v2](https://user-images.githubusercontent.com/26044736/43646667-c915c8e2-9735-11e8-883c-4e9d6b94061b.jpg)

+## Important Note (2024-12-24)
+This software is no longer mainted.

 ## Important Note (2020-03-06)

 Due to a crash of my hard drive, I lost the keypack to sign the updates.
 Therefore, I had to rebuild the update channel of the application.
-Thus, in order to update your version of StarCraft Casting Tool you have to download the **[latest Setup](https://github.com/teampheenix/StarCraft-Casting-Tool/releases/latest)** and install the latest version manually
+Thus, in order to update your version of StarCraft Casting Tool you have to download the **[latest Setup](https://github.com/teampheenix/StarCraft-Casting-Tool/releases/latest)** and install the latest version manually.

 ## Downloads